hazymorning/origami_weather/README.md

 <br>

-This card draws a lot.
-Plenty of effort goes into keeping it fast, but on older or low-power devices you may want to switch off individual pieces if you notice your device struggling:
+This card is pretty active visually.
+A lot of effort goes into keeping it fast, but on older or low-power devices you may want to switch off individual options if you notice your device struggling:

 - `precipitation_effects: false` stops the rain, snow, sleet and hail particles.
 - `cloud_effects: false` stops the drifting cloud layer.
 Set this and the one above to `false` and the effects canvas goes idle completely.